freshworks/freshworks-android-sdk/README.md

 ## JWT Authentication
 Enabling user authentication using JSON Web Token:
 Freshchat uses JSON Web Token (JWT) to ensure that only authenticated users can start a conversation with you through the Freshchat messenger.
-Whenever there is an event related to the user's authentication status or the messenger, Freshchat sends a callback to notify you along with the user's authentication status.
+Whenever there is an event related to the user's authentication status, Freshchat sends an event to notify you about the change in the status.

 Step 1: Create the JWT without UUID using the public & private keys.

-Step 2: Initiate the SDK with the above JWT.
+Step 2: Initiate the SDK with the JWT created in the above step.

 ```
 FreshworksSDK.initialize(this, SDKConfig(